backdrop-contrib/tinymce_codehighlight/README.md

 ## Credits

-Bundles [Prism.js](https://prismjs.com/), a simple, lightweight JavaScript library to highlight a variety of programming languages.
-Prism.js is licensed under MIT.
+Bundles [Prism.js](https://prismjs.com/), an easy to use, lightweight JavaScript library to add syntax highlighting for a variety of programming languages.
+Prism.js is licensed under MIT and maintained on GitHub.

 ## License